© 2026 Rentokil Initial plc and subject to the conditions in the legal statement.

 Orlando may be known for its infamous mice, but mosquitoes enjoy this Florida tourism hub too.
 Disney World, arguably the biggest attraction in the city, has taken to providing complimentary insect repellent throughout the resort to protect its visitors against mosquito bites.
 Orlando has an even higher average annual rainfall than Savannah, at 53.19 inches.
 And with around 68 million people visiting Orlando each year, mosquitoes have plenty of opportunities for a good blood meal.

+Sitting at the top of the list is one of the world’s top vacation spots, Miami, Florida.
+With year-round warm weather and rainy winters, mosquito season is pretty much 365 days a year in Miami.
 Aside from the weather, a popular Miami ornamental plant, the bromeliad, can play a part in increased mosquito activity.
 The bromeliad’s leaves collect water and provide mosquitoes with a perfect breeding ground.

 In a time of heightened threat of hurricanes along the Atlantic coastline, you may wonder about the implications of hurricane season on mosquito activity.
 The problem with mosquitoes and hurricanes is not the adults, but the eggs.
 Adult mosquitoes do not usually survive the high winds of the storm, but eggs laid prior to the storm in moist soil or other water reserves are suddenly surrounded by increased moisture.
 These are ideal conditions for hatching.

-In addition to improved hatching conditions, East Coast residents often spend a great deal of time outdoors after a hurricane cleaning up and getting the town back to working order.
-Increased time spent outdoors means a greater possibility of being bitten by mosquitoes.
 The mosquito populations that are escalated as a result of a hurricane are often species known as “nuisance mosquitoes.”
 These mosquitoes are unpleasant and can cause discomfort with their itchy bites, but they are not generally vectors of viruses such as West Nile or Zika.
 That being said, disease-carrying mosquitoes can also be a concern in the wake of a hurricane, so you should still take caution.

-*Cities selected from careful analysis of NASA’s Zika Forecast and CDC West Nile Case Data
+*Cities selected from careful analysis of NASA’s Zika Forecast and CDC West Nile Case Data.